adrianvla/intelligent-subtitles/README.md

 Open your favourite website supported by ASB player, then copy the code located in the file main.min.js and paste it in the console (you can open it using right click-> inspect or just press F12).

+#### Experimental:

+Go to [https://subs.morisinc.net/install.html](https://subs.morisinc.net/install.html) and follow the on-screen instructions.
+This will lead to the creation of a bookmarklet.

 Enjoy

 # How To Use